Kerry Godliman: Facetime: The Stand Comedy Club, Edinburgh, 2014

 Babies and cats were subjects in Godliman’s constantly hilarious work in progress set for her new tour Bosh! that I saw at Always Be Comedy in February 2020.
 Extremely down-to earth in her approach and extremely affable on stage, I was exhausted from laughing so hard and I plan to see the full tour show.

 In June 2020, Godliman co-presented an online quiz with Jen Brister to raise money for the Bike Project which takes donated bikes, refurbishes them and gives them to refugees.
-If you want to donate, please visit www.thebikeproject.co.uk.
 The duo was a perfect double act and Godliman had the rare gift of making any situation funny and it was so good to see her delivering the quiz with her co-star and this was a great way to spend a Saturday night during the forced pandemic lockdown in the company of two great comedians.

-Godliman never fails to continuously make me laugh on stage, she is one of my current favourite comedians and I wish her every success.
+Godliman never fails to continuously make me laugh on stage and online.
+She is one of my current favourite comedians and I wish her every success.